 About our Welding Staff

-Warren Swan - Welding Program Director / Resident Welder
+Warren Swan - Welding Program Director / Resident Welder - Retiring in MAY 2020

 Started working in the metal trades as a construction boilermaker in 1973.
 He helped construct and repair boilers in paper mills, generating stations, and incinerators throughout New England.
 As a boilermaker, Warren became proficient in the SMAW (stick), GTAW (TIG), GMAW (MIG), and FCAW (flux core) processes.
 Several boiler contractors certified him for welding on both plate and pipe.
 In 1996, Warren began work as a welder in a specialized machine shop in southwestern Maine.
 Here he used the GMAW, GTAW, and braze processes on stainless and inconel steels for customers in the oil industry.
 Some of the oil exploration equipment Warren had the opportunity to weld on at the shop is seeing worldwide service.
 Warren became the Resident Welding Instructor at the New England School of Metalwork in May 2002.
 He is responsible for the everyday operation and long term planning of the welding program.
 Warren has organized and instructed classes for individuals as well as for companies requesting weld training for their employees.
 His current welding certifications include AWS 1.1, AWS 1.5, and State of Maine Pipe in SMAW and GTAW.
 Warren has always called Maine home.
 He is a graduate of the University of Maine and University of Southern Maine.